 This position plays an important role in supporting an inclusive organizational culture that is grounded in trust and accountability to shared goals and outcomes.
-TWS has made diversity, equity, and inclusion strategic priorities for the organization and the Wyoming Conservation Manager will integrate these priorities throughout our work in the state.
-Across our team, we aspire to be campaign oriented, nimble, collaborative, innovative, transparent, and supportive of staff – our greatest asset.
+TWS has made diversity, equity, and inclusion strategic priorities for the organization and the Urban to Wild Program Manager will integrate these priorities throughout our work.
+Across our team, we aspire to be campaign-oriented, nimble, collaborative, innovative, transparent, and supportive of staff – our greatest asset.

 Essential Duties & Responsibilities

-- In coordination with the Wyoming Senior Manager, effectively engage with government relations, research, policy, communications, and fundraising experts at TWS to ensure our work in Wyoming is well integrated with organizational priorities and fully utilizes TWS’s expertise and resources.
+- Effectively engage with government relations, research, policy, communications, and fundraising experts at TWS to ensure our work in the greater Albuquerque region is well integrated with organizational priorities and fully utilizes TWS’s expertise and resources.